Americans head to the polls in first major test for Trump

 "Climate change is real," said Ms Kaufman, who works in a coral research lab.
 "We need to elect politicians who believe in it and will do something about it."

-Waiting to vote at a polling station on Tuesday morning in Miami Dade county, video editor Daniel Z., 52, described himself as an independent voter, and said: "This is an accident in democracy - that a reality TV guy is our president.
+At a polling station yesterday in Miami Dade county, video editor Daniel Z., 52, who described himself as an independent voter, said: "This is an accident in democracy - that a reality TV guy is our President.

 "I think in America, people seem to be very isolated, especially when you go to the middle of the country...
 A lot of people get a lot of misinformation through talk radio and very limited real news.
 And then when they can get the real news, they're being told those are lies.
 We should learn history to know that those things don't end well."